DiffuMamba: High-Throughput Diffusion LMs with Mamba Backbone: Method

-This formulation scales to LLMs as DLMs, with LLaDA \citep{llada} and Dream-7B \citep{ye2025dream} matching autoregressive performance while enabling parallel decoding and flexible infilling.
+Recent theory (MDM \citep{shi2024simplified, sahoo2024simple}, RADD \citep{ou2024your}) simplifies training from a variational bound to a reweighted cross-entropy over masked positions { } This formulation scales to LLMs as DLMs, with LLaDA \citep{llada} and Dream-7B \citep{ye2025dream} matching autoregressive performance while enabling parallel decoding and flexible infilling.

 The analytical reverse of the forward process defined in Equation~\ref{eq:forward_process} is computationally inefficient for generation, as it typically modifies only a single token at each step \citep{campbell2022continuous, lou2023discrete}.
 A common strategy to accelerate sampling is to employ an \textit{MCMC-based approximation of the reverse process}~\citep{llada}, enabling the model to update multiple masked tokens in a single step when transitioning from a noise level $t$ to an earlier level $s < t$.
-This yields the following factorized form:

-Here, $q_{0|t}(\boldsymbol{x}_s^i \mid \boldsymbol{x}_t)$ denotes the model-provided distribution over the vocabulary for predicting a non-$[\text{MASK}]$ token when $\boldsymbol{x}_t^i$ is masked.
+This yields the following factorized form: Here, $q_{0|t}(\boldsymbol{x}_s^i \mid \boldsymbol{x}_t)$ denotes the model-provided distribution over the vocabulary for predicting a non-$[\text{MASK}]$ token when $\boldsymbol{x}_t^i$ is masked.
 In conditional generation settings e.g., generating a response $\boldsymbol{x}_0$ given a prompt $p$, the reverse diffusion process in Equation~\ref{eq:q_st_definition_main} must be adapted.
-In this case, the model’s predictive distribution for unmasking a token becomes \textit{prompt-conditioned}: $q_{0|t}(\boldsymbol{x}_s^i \mid \boldsymbol{x}_t, p),$ reflecting that token predictions now depend on both the intermediate noised sequence and the conditioning prompt.
+In this case, the model's predictive distribution for unmasking a token becomes \textit{prompt-conditioned}: $q_{0|t}(\boldsymbol{x}_s^i \mid \boldsymbol{x}_t, p),$ reflecting that token predictions now depend on both the intermediate noised sequence and the conditioning prompt.